 Standard disclaimers apply, I don't own the characters, I'm not making a profit , etc.

-Update - 26 January, 2011: I am going back through some of my older stories and correcting several of the mistakes that I made as a less experienced author.
+Update - 30 June, 2013: I am going back through some of my older stories and correcting several of the mistakes that I made as a less experienced author.
 I am also making some stylistic changes to better make some of the older stories meld with the newer ones.
 If you're going back through these stories and notice a difference (hopefully for the better), this is why.
 Nothing major has changed, I'm simply updating them to my current level.
-As I continue to improve, I'm certain that I'll be doing this again in the future.

-Spike and Dawn drove down the debris littered road atop Spike's freshly stolen motorcycle, Dawn still wearing the faux football helmet Spike had given her 'for protection'.
+Spike and Dawn drove down the debris littered road atop the vampire's newly acquired motorcycle.
+Dawn clung tightly to his waist, still wearing the faux football helmet Spike had given her, "for protection".

 "There!
 What's that?"
 Dawn motioned ahead, off to their right.
-Spike slowed to bike to a stop before he and Dawn got off.
-They walked forward, toward the motionless, ruined torso of the Buffybot.
-Spike knew what Dawn must be feeling, as he was feeling it too.
+Spike slowed the bike to a stop before he and Dawn got off.
+They walked forward together toward the motionless, ruined torso of the Buffybot.

 "It's just a machine, Dawn," Spike said quietly, standing behind Dawn.

 "I know," was her equally quiet reply.
 Dawn walked up to the broken robot and knelt beside it.
-She reached out to turn the machine's face toward her, but stopped suddenly and gasped when the Buffybot turned its head toward her.
+She reached out to touch the machine's face, stopping suddenly with a gasp as the Buffybot turned its head toward her.

 "I love you, Dawn.
 I'll never leave you.
-We'll be together forev-" the Buffybot was suddenly silent, its power finally depleted.
-Dawn was motionless for a moment, then she stood up, turned around, and fled the scene in front of her.
+We'll be together forev-" The Buffybot was suddenly silent, its power finally depleted.
+Dawn was motionless for a moment, then she stood, turned around, and fled, leaving the scene of horror behind her.

-Spike stood holding a leg of the Buffybot several paces away.
+Spike stood holding a leg of the Buffybot cluelessly a few paces away.

 "Look what those filthy buggers done to you," Spike murmured as he examined the extent of the damage to the limb.
-His voice rose a little when he spoke again.
+His volume rose as he spoke again.

 "Willow's slap and paste job's not gonna do the trick this time.
 Robot's done."
 Spike was quiet a moment, waiting for a response from Dawn.
 When none came, he raised his voice again.

 "Hey?"
-When again no response came his way, Spike turned around, looking for his ward.
+When again no response came his way, Spike turned around, looking for his young ward.

 "Little Bit?"
 Spike's voice became frantic, as fear creeped its way into him.
 Seeing and hearing nothing, Spike screamed at the top of his lungs.